Allergies

 • Use a dehumidifier if necessary.

-What to Do If Your House Has Flooded
+What Should I Do If My House Floods?

 If your home has flooded, you need to act quickly to prevent mold.
 This could include anything from a busted pipe to a natural disaster.
 To prevent mold, your home needs to be completely dried out within 24 to 48 hours.
 This includes carpet, furniture, books, and walls.
 If these items are not completely dry, mold can hide.